Harrison, Moncur-Blue, McKee and Cabias represent the 'Dogs amongst the best in the country.

 Prior to his arrival at Notre Dame in 1988, Winsor spent two years as the varsity track coach at Fulton High School in Middleton, Mich., as well as one season as an assistant at his alma mater, Loras College in Dubuque, Iowa.

-A 1987 graduate of Loras with a bachelor's degree in physical education, Winsor was a standout performer on the track squad, specializing in the jumping events.
-He was the team's captain for his final two seasons, helping Loras win the 1987 Iowa Intercollegiate Athletic Conference title.
-For nearly two decades, he also held the school record in the outdoor high jump (7-0) until the mark was topped in 2005.
+A 1987 graduate of Loras College with a bachelor's degree in physical education, Winsor was a standout performer on the track squad, specializing in the jumping events.
+He was the team's captain for his final two seasons, helping Loras College win the 1987 Iowa Intercollegiate Athletic Conference title.
+For nearly two decades, he also held the school record in the outdoor high jump 7'-0".

 Winsor went on to earn his masters of science in administration from University of Notre Dame in 1995.